Register a birth

 - biological mother’s Social Insurance Number if applying for the Canada Child Benefit

-- biological mother’s Health Card number if you’re activating your baby’s Health Card
+- biological mother’s Health Card number if you’re applying for your baby’s Health Card

 You can use the Birth Registration Form if you don’t give birth at one of the regional hospitals with a Birth Registration Kiosk or the IWK Health Centre.
 If you need the Birth Registration Form, contact Vital Statistics.